t-a-bonnet/NRR/README.md

 ## Overview

-**NRR (Neural Retrieval Refinement)** is an entity matching module designed to address the specific needs of the cultural heritage domain, with a focus on matching structured data (e.g. Linked Art) and unstructured full-text content (e.g. exhibition catalogues, newspaper texts, and blog posts).
+**NRR (Neural Retrieval Refinement)** is an entity matching module designed as part of the [Enriching Exhibition Scholarship project](https://www.sps.ed.ac.uk/research/research-project/enriching-exhibition-scholarship#:~:text=Description,by%20the%20Linked%20Art%20collaboration.) to address the specific needs of the cultural heritage domain, with a focus on matching structured data (e.g. Linked Art) and unstructured full-text content (e.g. exhibition catalogues, newspaper texts, and blog posts).
 NRR combines retrieval and classification approaches to produce accurate entity matches using the PyTerrier information retrieval framework and a multi-layer perceptron (MLP) neural network classifier.

 ## Features